The Self Careapist Therapist Podcast

 Transforming Crisis Care With Revolutionary Vision and Partnerships

 Join therapist Lorain Moorehead, LCSW, as she interviews Kevin Curtis, LCSW from the Huntsman Mental Health Crisis Care Center about revolutionizing mental health access.
 Learn how innovative crisis intervention models are transforming care delivery and reducing clinician burnout.
 What You'll Learn Kevin Curtis shares groundbreaking approaches to mental health crisis care that eliminate traditional barriers to treatment.
 Discover how integrated services—including dental care, legal support, and flexible treatment pathways—create better outcomes for clients while supporting clinician wellbeing.
 Key Topics: Removing insurance barriers from mental health crisis careImplementing the CAMS framework for suicide interventionCreating partnerships that bridge gaps between systemsIntegrating dental and legal services into crisis careLeveraging peer support specialists effectivelyDesigning systems that reduce clinician burnoutBuilding flexible care continuums from hours to weeks Perfect For Therapists, social workers, mental health counselors, crisis intervention specialists, and behavioral health administrators seeking innovative approaches to reduce barriers, improve client outcomes, and create more sustainable practice environments.
 Featured Resources CAMS (Collaborative Assessment and Management of Suicidality) FrameworkCertified Crisis Worker CertificationBook: 4,000 Weeks: Time Management for Mortals About the Guest Kevin Curtis works in administration at the Huntsman Mental Health Crisis Care Center, where he focuses on creating accessible, barrier-free mental health systems and supporting clinicians to do their best work. #MentalHealthCrisisCare #TherapistPodcast #CrisisIntervention #SocialWork #ClinicalInnovation #TherapistBurnout #MentalHealthAccess The Self Careapist Therapist Podcast is a biweekly conversation with Lorain Moorehead, LCSW a therapist in private practice.
 With guests ranging from expert psychologists, therapists, researchers and authors, each episode offers a deep dive and keeps listeners from intern to advanced supervisor in mind while dropping gems and aha moments for everyone who loves to learn!
-If you love learning and want to keep track of some future learning opportunities, grab your learning map here!
+If you love learning and want to keep track of some future learning opportunities, grab your personal curriculum here!
 If you liked this episode, feel free to subscribe and leave a review!
 Your support helps us be a top mental health podcast and resource.
 See you next week!

 56 min